 Course Requirements Checklist

-There will be 4 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided topic for each Discussion Board Forum.
+Discussions are collaborative learning experiences.
+Therefore, there will be 4 Discussions throughout this course.
+The student is required to provide a thread in response to the provided topic for each Discussion.
 Each thread is to be at least 400 words in length and integrate information drawn from the course.
 In addition to the thread, the student is required to reply to 1 other classmates’ thread.
 The reply should be 250 words.

 The student will read, analyze, and develop a treatment strategy to meet the needs of the veteran in the Case Study.
 This strategic plan will draw from the earlier research done in the Community Survey Paper and consist of identifying up to 6 needs in the case, identifying services that will assist in meeting these needs and a strategy to do so.
 This 10–12-page paper is designed for the student in his or her development as a professional caregiver with veterans during this most important and stressful transition phase.